artur-ciocanu/launch.en/help/extension-dev/web/views.md

 ### [!DNL validate]

-The `validate` method will be called after the user hits the "Save" button in Data Collection tags.
+The `validate` method will be called after the user hits the "Save" button.
 It should return one of the following:

 * A boolean indicating whether the user's input is valid.
 * A promise to later be resolved with a boolean indicating whether the user's input is valid.